tuna-f1sh/minnow/README.md

 * USB pass-through or FT230 USB UART to device.
 * VTARGET reference from device or external.
 * Maintains USB-C rotational symmetry.
+* Alternate Mode 3.1+ can still be used in the main application with normal hosts.

 ![./media/swd_dam_pinout.png](./media/swd_dam_pinout.png)
-[Orignal reference](https://github.com/BitterAndReal/SWD-over-USB-C/blob/main/images/SWD%20over%20USB-C%20Pinout-01.png) modified to include option of UART.
+[Original reference](https://github.com/BitterAndReal/SWD-over-USB-C/blob/main/images/SWD%20over%20USB-C%20Pinout-01.png) modified to include option of UART.

 # Status and Obtaining